aclemons/emailrelay/doc/reference.md

 message is represented as an envelope file and a content file.
 The envelope file contains parameters relevant to the SMTP dialogue, and the content file contains the [RFC-822][] headers and body text.

+Envelope files can be modified by external filter scripts as long as the basic structure is retained, and some E-MailRelay features such as routing and client account selection can only be accessed in this way.

 The filenames used in the message store have a prefix of `emailrelay`, followed by a process-id, timestamp and sequence number, and then `envelope` or